SporYo/steam-account-market/README.md

 # Build and development

 It base on [create react app](https://github.com/facebook/create-react-app).
-And use it commands.
+And uses it commands.

 # Deploy
 @see [firebase](https://firebase.google.com/docs/hosting/deploying)